An Italian Villa Wedding Theme Is the Most Romantic Thing I’ve Ever Seen and Here’s the Proof

 What Really Drives the Cost of an Italian Villa Wedding?

-If you want to control your budget, you don’t start with flowers, you start by deciding how many days, how many guests, and how much exclusivity.
+If you want to control costs, start with the big decisions first — how many days, how many guests, how much privacy you actually need.

 Save this article for later! 👇👇